Kee7702/Kee7702.github.io/panorama-switcher/106/index.md

   newtab: true
 posts:
 - title: 'Unreleased Version'
-  details: 'This version of PanoramaSwitcher is not currently available.
-You can see what's being done with PanoramaSwitcher, but won't be able to download it until it's released.'
+  details: This version of PanoramaSwitcher is not currently available.
+You can see what's being done with PanoramaSwitcher, but won't be able to download it until it's released.
   icon: ''
 ---
 ## PanoramaSwitcher